r-neuschulz/FOM-Business-Analytics/README.md

 ### Running the BASt Data Pipeline

-The main application (`app.py`) provides a complete pipeline for retrieving, visualizing, and downloading BASt (German Federal Highway Research Institute) traffic counting station data.
+The main application (`app.py`) provides a complete pipeline for retrieving, visualizing, and downloading all data.
+By default, it is reducing the BASt data to Cologne, Berlin, and Düsseldorf.
+Ad of 2025-06-24 this will download 1076 years worth of hourly data for 51 distinct stations (1.5 GB of Data).
+The Germany-wide download consumes roughly 70 GB across more than 35.000 years worth of data.

+As of 2025-06-24, that data is available up to, and including 2023.

+If run with an educational OpenWeatherMap API, key 50.000 requests per day can be processed.
+It includes pollution data up starting on the 2020-11-26, at hourly granularity for S02, NO2,PM10, PM2.5, O3, and CO.

 #### Basic Usage